 Does Tannic Acid Kill Dust Mites?

-Tannic acid has proved to be a lethal weapon against dust mites.
+Tannic acid has proved to be a lethal weapon against dust mites allergen.
 It functions by neutralizing the protein found in dust mites and their excretion.
 The protein is the root cause of the allergy symptoms developed by highly-sensitive individuals.

 The use of tannic acid as a dust mite killing agent has been studied by researchers.
 A study was conducted by the University of Virginia Health Sciences Center to evaluate the effect of various chemical treatments against dust mites, including tannic acid.